James Maxwell

 James Maxwell was born in 1719 and was a contemporary of both Burns and Lapraik.

-He was a conservative, religious, man who published a number of books during his life which included material relating to religious poems, songs and other issues - such as the morality of the Slave Trade.
+He was a conservative and religious man who published a number of books during his life which included material relating to religious poems, songs and other issues such as the morality of the Slave Trade.

-His dislike of both Burns and Lapraik comes out clearly from his work:
+His dislike of both Burns and Lapraik is evident:

 Here lie the Poems of L--,